atbcb/ICTTestingBaseline/docs/04RepetitiveContent.md

 2. Check that each repeated navigational mechanism is in the same relative order as other repeated interface components on each Web page where it appears.
 [SC 3.2.3]

 ### Test Results
-If any of the above checks fail, then Baseline Test 4.2 fails.
+If any of the above checks fail, then Baseline Test 4.2-ConsistentNavigation fails.

 4.3 Test Procedure for Consistent Identification
 -----------------------------------------------------
+**Baseline Test ID:** 4.3-ConsistentIdentification
 ### Identify Content
 Components that have the same functionality within a set of Web pages.